How to Use VLC Media Player for VR and 360° Videos

 • VR video formats like SBS (Side-by-Side), OU (Over-Under), and 360° videos in equirectangular projection.

-Ensure your video files are in compatible formats for smooth playback on VLC.
+Make sure your video files are in compatible formats so that it can work on VLC.

 Useful tip: How to Merge Subtitles With Video Using VLC